 Early pregnancy symptoms can be similar to PMS symptoms.

-This is why DPO symptoms are not a reliable measure of whether a person has become pregnant.
-People should talk with a doctor about their specific symptoms.
+This is why DPO symptoms are not a reliable measure of whether or not a woman has become pregnant.
+Women should talk with a doctor about their specific symptoms.

 Days 0–7 past ovulation

-Ovulation is the moment when an ovary releases an egg.
+Ovulation is the moment an ovary releases an egg.

 As soon as an ovary releases an egg, the luteal phase of the menstrual cycle begins.
 The luteal phase ends with a menstrual period unless pregnancy occurs.

 During the luteal phase, the body produces more progesterone, which is a hormone that helps sustain an early pregnancy.
-The levels of progesterone peak at 6 to 8 days after ovulation even when a person does not become pregnant.
+The levels of progesterone peak at 6–8 days after ovulation, even when a woman does not become pregnant.

-Progesterone levels can affect a person's mood and body — this means that after a week or so, a person may experience similar symptoms in early pregnancy as they do before a period.
+Progesterone levels can affect a woman's mood and body — this means that after a week or so, they may experience similar symptoms in early pregnancy as they do before a period.

 When a fertilized egg reaches the uterus, it implants itself into the wall of the uterus.
 This is called implantation and marks the start of pregnancy.
-Implantation typically happens 6 to 12 days after fertilization.
+Implantation typically happens 6–12 days after fertilization.

-This is the time when people may begin to experience pregnancy symptoms, including:
+This is the time when women may begin to experience pregnancy symptoms, including: